OldDognoob/Computer-Architecture/LS8-spec.md

 ### ADD

-*This is an instruction handled by the ALU.*
+*This is an instruction handled by the f.*

 `ADD registerA registerB`